-ASCAT is a fan beam scatterometer that captures backscatter triplets in VV polarization along two 550 km wide swaths.
-The three antennas on each side are oriented at 45° , 90° , and 135° with respect to the satellite track [1], viewing the Earth's surface at incidence angles ranging from 34° to 65° for the fore and aft beams, and from 25° to 55° for the mid beam.
-Because of this multiple-viewing capability, it is possible to determine the slope and curvature that characterize the backscatter - incidence angle relationship.
-This, in turn, allows for correcting seasonal vegetation effects in the soil moisture retrievals [40] and extrapolating the ASCAT backscatter triplets to any desired reference angle [51].
-To minimize seasonal vegetation effects in our procedures to detect subsurface scattering, we computed ASCAT backscatter data at a reference angle of 20° [33].
+ASCAT is a fan beam scatterometer that captures backscatter triplets in VV polarization along two 550-km wide swaths.
+The three antennas on each side are oriented at 45°, 90°, and 135° with respect to the satellite track [1], viewing the Earth's surface at incidence angles ranging from 34° to 65° for the fore and aft beams, and from 25° to 55° for the mid beam.
+Because of this multiple-viewing capability, it is possible to determine the slope and curvature that characterize the backscatter-incidence angle relationship.
+This, in turn, allows for correcting seasonal vegetation effects in the soil moisture retrievals [41] and extrapolating the ASCAT backscatter triplets to any desired reference angle [45].
+To minimize seasonal vegetation effects in our procedures to detect subsurface scattering, we computed ASCAT backscatter data at a reference angle of 20°, $\sigma^0(20)$ [33].

-To build the ASCAT backscatter and SSM time series for the years 2007 and 2021, we extracted all the necessary data fields from the H SAF data records H119 and H120 [52] which comprise data from the three Metop satellites: Metop-A (2006-2021), Metop-B (launch 2012) and Metop-C (launch 2018).
-The data come with a spatial resolution of about 25 km and are sampled on a fixed Earth grid with 12.5 km sampling distance and 838,275 land pixels.
+To build the ASCAT backscatter and SSM time series for the years 2007 and 2021, we extracted all the necessary data fields from the H SAF data records H119 and H120 [52] which comprise data from the three Metop satellites: Metop-A (2006-2021), Metop-B (launch 2012), and Metop-C (launch 2018).
+The data come with a spatial resolution of about 25 km and are sampled on a fixed Earth grid with 12.5-km sampling distance and 838 275 land pixels.
+With the three satellites, most land surface areas are covered multiple times per day.

-We masked the ASCAT data in regions where a soil moisture retrieval is not possible for physical reasons: (i) Dense tropical forest areas were masked based on ASCAT confidence flags (bits 4 and 5) as well as LAI data (LAI > 3) from CGLS. (ii) Open water bodies and seasonally flooded wetland areas were masked using the Global Lakes and Wetlands Database [53] together with land cover information (classes 160, 170 and 180) and the ASCAT confidence flag bit 3. (iii) Snow and frost conditions were also masked using the confidence flag supplied by the H SAF record (bit 1) in combination with ERA5-Land soil temperature (≤ 2 °C) and snow depth data (> 0 mm after averaging with a sliding window of 31 days) as masking criteria.
+We masked the ASCAT data in regions where soil moisture retrieval is not possible for physical reasons: 1) dense tropical forest areas were masked based on ASCAT confidence flags (bits 4 and 5) as well as LAI data (LAI > 3) from CGLS; 2) open water bodies and seasonally flooded wetland areas were masked using the Global Lakes and Wetlands Database [53] together with land cover information (classes 160, 170, and 180) and the ASCAT confidence flag bit 3; and 3) snow and frost conditions were also masked using the confidence flag supplied by the H SAF record (bit 1) in combination with ERA5-Land soil temperature ($\leq 2^{\circ}$ C) and snow depth data (>0 mm after averaging with a sliding window of 31 days) as masking criteria.
+Based on these data and criteria, our snow/frost mask covers 22.2% of the land surface area, dense vegetation 11.5%, and wetlands 6.6% [Fig. 3(g)].